Meet TypeDB and TypeQL

 Fully Managed

-Enjoy all the features of TypeDB Enterprise with a fully managed service in the cloud.
-Deploy in minutes with the click of a button, and rest easy in the knowledge that nodes will automatically recover in the event of failure.
+Enjoy all the features of TypeDB - without any of the work needed to install it.
+Using a fully managed cloud service, deploy in minutes with the click of a button.
+With scalable clusters, rest easy in the knowledge that nodes will automatically recover in the event of failure.

 Cloud Agnostic